 Ashley attended the University of Houston where she studied Business Administration.
 She enjoys reading, dancing, art, cooking, as well as craft beer and cocktails.
 Other favorite activities for Ashley are traveling and live music, where she once got the opportunity to fist bump Howard Stern.

-As the Director of Partnerships, Tom is responsible for the management and execution of Sonobi’s key strategic partnerships across both demand and technology companies.
+As the VP of Business Development, Tom is responsible for the management and execution of Sonobi’s key strategic partnerships across both demand and technology companies.

 Before joining Sonobi, Tom worked at Goldman Sachs as an Investment Advisor, where he managed portfolios for private and institutional clients while working closely with technology startups; helping them gain access to capital markets, financing, and advising them on potential large-scale transactions.